 Training Topics – Clinical training topics may include: sexual health history taking, informed consent, contraception, patient-centered contraception counseling, contraception device insertion and removal, comprehensive patient-centered pregnancy options counseling, ultrasound, abortion care, management of pregnancy loss, first trimester bleeding, and ectopic pregnancy.
 Rotations in telehealth and mobile unit care are available.

 An Important Caveat – Please note that MAP can only offer training that falls within the trainee’s healthcare profession’s scope of practice in the state where they train.
 Prior to applying, MAP encourages applicants to refer to the professional scope of practice act in the state where you intend to train and/or practice to learn which procedures you have the authority to practice.
 It is also important to understand that the national clinical training landscape is dynamic and under pressure to meet the demands of patients traveling long distances for care.
 Willingness to travel for clinical training is extremely helpful, but MAP cannot forecast which slots or locations will be available months in advance.
 We use the completed applications to consider an array of factors that help us match accepted learners with our training partners.

 MAP accepts clinical training applications in several cycles throughout the calendar year.
 Applications are completed through a secure online platform.
-All applicants will be notified 2 weeks after the deadline whether they have received a training slot.
+This cycle, applicants will be notified approximately 4 weeks after the deadline whether they have received a training slot.
 Applicants are encouraged to apply 4 – 6 months in advance of when they want to train.
 Feel free to contact MAP before you apply to discuss schedule or training site concerns.
 MAP will make every effort to accommodate accepted applicants who have applied outside of that time frame, depending on slot availability.

 to apply for training